 Act Four: Commemoration and Remembrance

-The Quran mentions valuable benefits to be gained from observing the Contact Prayers (Salat).
+The Quran mentions valuable benefits to be gained from observing the Salat.

-2- The Contact Prayers help the believers strengthen their faith and attain certainty
+2- The Salat helps the believers strengthen their faith and attain certainty:

-We are told in the Quran that the most important objective of the Contact Prayers is to commemorate God.
+The most important objective of the Salat is to commemorate God.

 Numerous rewards are given in the Quran for commemorating God:

-1- Commemorating God will bestow a feeling of safety and tranquillity upon the hearts of the believers:
+1- Commemorating God will bestow a feeling of safety and tranquillity in the hearts of the believers:

-"The ones who have believed and whose hearts are assured through the remembrance of God.
-Absolutely, through the remembrance of God do the hearts feel assured."
+They are the ones who believe and whose hearts are assured through the remembrance of God.
+Absolutely, through the remembrance of God do the hearts feel assured.
 13:28

 2- Commemorating the name of God on food will bless it and make it lawful (halal):

-"You shall eat from that upon which God's name has been pronounced if you believe in His revelations."
+Therefore you shall eat from that upon which God's name has been pronounced if you believe in His revelations.
 6:118

 3- Frequent commemoration of the name of God will give the believer better chances of success in life:

-4- But undoubtedly the reward of the highest order is attaining God's remembrance of us and moving us closer to Him:
+4- Undoubtedly, the reward of the highest order is attaining God's approval and attaining closeness to our Creator:

-Because commemorating God reaps great rewards, thus God will only gift the believers with such blessing.
+Commemorating God reaps great rewards, God will only gift the believers with such blessings.
 The ones who harbour disbelief and arrogance will be deprived by God of such blessing:

-"........ do not obey one whose heart We rendered oblivious to remembering Us, one who pursues his own whims and whose case has exceeded all limits."
+Do not obey one whose heart We rendered oblivious to remembering Us, and who pursued his own whims, and whose case has exceeded all limits.
 18:28

 Act Five: Obedience

-In order to obey God in the correct way we must first acknowledge that God is the only Law Giver.
+In order to obey God wholeheartedly, it is first necessary to accept that God is the only Law Maker.

 God's Law is the only Law:

-The Quran states that the only Sunna (methodology/system) is that of God, and that it has no substitute:
+The Quran also tells us that the only Sunna (methodology/system) is that of God, and that it has no substitute:

 Obeying God's Law: